 Later in the article, Hoffman again quoted Hackland for insights on how to address the people problem, with him stating that education, transparency and technology all need to be utilized.
 She wrote:

 Hackland stresses that “transparency is critical in education,” and urges companies to “be open about what monitoring is in place and how it is used.”
 Williams adopted a “people-centric approach to IT risk.
-Trust, but verify, became our strategy” in 2014, he says, explaining that the company uses the Dtex User Behavior Intelligence platform to protect its Formula 1 confidential information.
+Trust, but verify, became our strategy” in 2014, he says, explaining that the company uses the Dtex Enterprise DMAP Intelligence platform to protect its Formula 1 confidential information.

 RSA Conference Blog: Fast-Changing Security Landscape May Render This Year’s RSA Conference the “Most Human” Edition Ever, by Tony Kontzer.
 This blog is particularly telling of things to come.
 It points out a shift in security community thinking and how human risk is occupying a greater share of it.
 Tony wrote: